Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

 Using these scales, the streamwise flow rate of pollutants $Q$ (m$^3$/s) through the boundary layer of each application is given by

 The normal flow rate of pollutants $q_y$ (mol/s) to the surface of each application is given by

-The formulas in \eqref{eq:scaling_Q}--\eqref{eq:scaling_eq} provide a means to estimate atmospheric pollutant transport through, and to the surface of, global environments.
-As shown in Fig. S1, we also calculate the global streamwise flow rate through the boundary layers of the world's cities (solar farms) using ERA5, SimpleMaps and Dunnett \textit{et al.}~\cite{era5_single_levels, simplemaps_world_cities, dunnett2020harmonised}. \update{For some applications (e.g., cities, solar farms), multiple characteristic length scales are applied (e.g., buildings, solar panels), whereas for others (e.g., ducts, aeroplanes), only a single length scale is used.
+\update{For some applications (e.g., cities, solar farms), multiple characteristic length scales are applied (e.g., buildings, solar panels), whereas for others (e.g., ducts, aeroplanes), only a single length scale is used.
 For applications with a single length scale, \eqref{eq:scaling_Q}--\eqref{eq:scaling_eq} are evaluated using parameter distributions from Tables S1--S3.
-For multiple length scale applications, \eqref{eq:scaling_Q}--\eqref{eq:scaling_eq} are evaluated separately for each length scale and the results are combined into a single distribution. }
+For multiple length scale applications, \eqref{eq:scaling_Q}--\eqref{eq:scaling_eq} are evaluated separately for each length scale and the results are combined. }